 Ignition-resistant means the material resists catching fire from embers and radiant heat, but it can eventually burn or melt under sustained direct flame.
 Premium PVC composite decking with a Class A flame spread rating falls into this category.
 It won't ignite from a stray ember the way wood would, but put a sustained flame on it and it will melt and eventually burn.

-When someone asks “is this decking fireproof?” — the honest answer is that only non-combustible materials are truly fireproof.
-Everything else is on a spectrum of “how long before it catches fire and how much fuel does it add.”
+When someone asks "is this decking fireproof?" the honest answer is that only non-combustible materials are truly fireproof.
+Everything else is on a spectrum of how long before it catches fire and how much fuel it adds.

 How every deck material performs in fire